megakevin/end-point-blog/2024/04/writing-integration-tests-for-an-asp.net-web-api.md

 ## Setting up the integration tests project

-OK the first step is to create a new xunit project and add it to our solution.
+The first step is to create a new xunit project and add it to our solution.
 This can be done with this pair of commands:

 ```sh
 dotnet new xunit -o VehicleQuotes.IntegrationTests